Post-partum depression: causes and definition

-The post-partum depressionis a condition that occurs 2 to 8 weeks after childbirth, and can last from 6 months to a year.
+The post-partum depressionis a condition that occurs 2 to 8 weeks after childbirth, and can last 6 months to a year.

 What are the symptoms of post-partum depression?